-- Develop a rapid communications plan and approach to build and maintain trust and reputation during the crisis for key stakeholders. - Tailor best practice templates and communications materials such as emails, FAQs and intranet.
+- Review and update your communications strategy and plan and approach to build and maintain trust and reputation during the crisis for key stakeholders. - Advise on reputation risks and how to mitigate and or prepare for their potential impacts. - Support development of communication materials.